aumkar22/Chatbot/README.md

 **Examples where the RiffGetter fails:**
 ![Fail Image](https://github.com/aumkar22/Chatbot/blob/master/notebooks/CB_fail_Image.png)

 ## Future Improvements

 Ideally the Chatbot accesses the full Million Songs Database so it can answer as many queries as possible.
 The current available resources do not allow this to be done in a reasonable amount of time.
 With resources like external storage or a better GPU we will be able to provide more and more accurate answers.

 The query extraction is not very robust yet.
-Another improvement would be to either extend the set of regular expressions, or use different methods like Intention Analysis to extract the query of the user.
-With this it could also be possible to take things like spelling errors into account.
+The Chatbot expects a set of 'WH-' questions or queries containing specific words, so it can lookup the answer in the subset.
+An extension to the current Chatbot would be to build a Text Classifier for Intention detection so it can provide answers to more 'unseen' queries.
+This would provide the Chatbot to answer a more broader range of queries also containing spelling errors.

 Finally, it would be nice if the chatbot could handle more query types.
 Recommended artists or similar songs based on previous input would be a really nice addition for users that want to explore different kinds of music.